 Making your students feel more confident can also make you feel more confident.
 It takes a special person to help someone believe in themselves.
 When you see how much your encouragement helps your students, you’ll hopefully realize that you have a gift for bringing out the best in people.

-Here are a couple helpful articles we think you’ll find interesting!
+Here are a couple of helpful articles we think you’ll find interesting!